espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

             .bits_per_chan = I2S_BITS_PER_SAMPLE_16BIT
         };

-        i2s_driver_install(I2S_NUM, &i2s_config, 0, NULL);
+        i2s_driver_install(i2s_num, &i2s_config, 0, NULL);

 Setting Communication Pins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the driver is installed, configure physical GPIO pins to which signals will be routed.
-For this, call the function :cpp:func`i2s_set_pin` and pass the following arguments to it:
+Once the driver is installed, configure the physical GPIO pins to which the I2S signals will be routed.
+This is accomplished by calling the function :cpp:func:`i2s_set_pin` with the following arguments:

 - Port number
-- The structure :cpp:type:`i2s_pin_config_t` defining the GPIO pin numbers to which the driver should route the MCK, BCK, WS, DATA out, and DATA in signals.
-If you want to keep a currently allocated pin number for a specific signal, or if this signal is unused, then pass the macro :c:macro:`I2S_PIN_NO_CHANGE`.
+- The structure :cpp:type:`i2s_pin_config_t` which defines the GPIO pin numbers for the MCK, BCK, WS, DATA out, and DATA in signals.
+To keep a current pin allocatopm pin for a specific signal, or to indicate an unused signal,  pass the macro :c:macro:`I2S_PIN_NO_CHANGE`.
 See the example below.

 .. note::